Need to talk? Call 1800 882 436.

 Caesarean

-A caesarean section, also known as a C-section or caesarean birth, is a procedure in which your baby is born through a cut in your abdomen and uterus.
-Caesarean births may be planned (elective) because of your and your baby’s circumstances, or because of complications during your pregnancy.
-A caesarean section may also be done during labour (emergency).
-Your doctor or midwife may recommend an emergency caesarean if your labour is not progressing, if there are signs that your baby is distressed or is in a life-threatening emergency.
+A caesarean section, also known as a C-section or caesarean birth, is an operation in which your baby is born through a cut in your abdomen and uterus.
+Caesarean births may be planned (elective) due to your and your baby's circumstances or due to complications during your pregnancy.
+A caesarean section may also be performed during labour, known as an emergency caesarean.

 How do I decide whether I want an intervention?

-It’s a good idea to think about your birth preferences before your labour begins, and to discuss them with your doctor or midwife.
-Having a birth plan is one way you can let your healthcare team know your preferences about interventions, including any you would prefer to avoid.
-It’s important to know that you may also need to change your plans during labour if unexpected complications occur.
+It's a good idea to think about your birth preferences before your labour begins, and to discuss them with your doctor or midwife.
+Having a birth plan is one way you can make your healthcare team aware of your preferences regarding interventions.
+This can include any you would prefer to avoid.

 Some questions you may wish to ask include: